Icarians: Religion

 At eighteen years of age, the Icarians were instructed on world religions.
 Marriage in the community was highly encouraged, almost insisted upon.
 Divorce was allowed; however, members were encouraged to remarry as soon as possible.

-Cabet's book Vrai christianisme (True Christianity) was often read from and formed the dominant influence on religious thought, though it was not intended as a specific instruction on religious observances.
+Cabet's book Vrai christianisme (True Christianity) (French: Le Vrai Christianisme suivant Jesus Christ) presented his view that Christianity was communism.
+It was often read from and formed the dominant influence on religious thought, though it was not intended as a specific instruction on religious observances.
 In the Iowa colony, the Icarians adopted the practice of an informal religious gathering known as the "Cours Icariens" ("Icarian Course") on Sunday afternoons.
 In addition to reading from Vrai christianisme and other books, these gatherings included quiet games and conversation.

 Culture

 Culture in Icaria was the second highest priority, second only to education.
 The community held several concerts and theatrical productions for the entertainment of its members, performing works such as "The Salamander", "Death to the Rats", "Six Heads in a Hat", or "Fisherman's Daughter".

 In Nauvoo, there was a library of over 4,000 books, the biggest in Illinois at the time.
 The community also distributed a biweekly newspaper titled Colonie Icarienne.

 The most important holidays were February 3, the anniversary of the First Departure of Icarians from France, and July 4, the summer festival.
 On July 4, the refectory was decorated with garlands and boughs; cardboard signs declared "Equality", "Freedom", and "Unity", and banners had quotations like "All for Each; Each for All", "To Each According to Their Needs", and "First Right is to Live; First Duty is to Work".
 They raised the American flag and played the "Star Spangled Banner" and "America".
 They travelled into Corning to watch the Fourth of July parade, but they remained apart from the anglophone Americans.
 At the end of the day, they returned to Icaria (three miles east) for a banquet, dance, and theatrical presentation.
 Icarians also celebrated Christmas, New Year's Day, and the Fete du Mais, a fall harvest corn festival similar to Thanksgiving.